All Episodes

 Not yet.

-There wasn't a Republican agenda people were voting for, because the Republicans didn't have one.
+There wasn't a Republican agenda people were voting for because the Republicans didn't have one.

-Now, as I say, individual Republican candidates did, running for the Senate, running against Obamacare, but once again it was against Obama.
+Now, as I say, individual Republican candidates did, running for the Senate, running against Obama here.

-This election was clearly totally anti of the people who showed up totally anti.
+Of the people who showed up, totally anti.

 This can happen during a presidential year.